How to switch from Avalara

 Pre-flight and launch

-At this stage, our team will work with you to verify your configuration and choose the right day to officially switch tax engines.
-While some businesses choose to go live as soon as the initial configuration is complete, we recommend scheduling a brief handoff period where both providers remain connected to your systems but are disengaged from filing duties.
-This gives you space to double-check everything before the new system takes over.
+Some businesses choose to go live as soon as the initial configuration is complete.
+However, if time allows, we recommend scheduling a brief handoff period where both providers remain connected to your systems but are disengaged from filing duties.

 Once TaxCloud is configured and tested, you’re ready to make the switch official.
-When you launch, TaxCloud will take over live tax calculation and begin preparing filings on your behalf.
+When you launch, TaxCloud will take over active tax calculation and begin preparing filings on your behalf.

 Typically, that involves each of the following: